top of page

-If your baby consistently starts crying every time you begin the bedtime routine or enter the bedroom, this blog aims to provide you with some clarity regarding the possible reasons behind this behaviour and hopefully we can implement some strategies!
+If your baby consistently starts crying at the start of the bedtime routine or as soon as you enter the bedroom, this blog is here to help you understand why.
+We’ll explore some of the common reasons behind this behaviour and more importantly, share strategies you can start using right away to ease the stress for both of you.

 Why is my baby crying when I start the bedtime routine or enter their bedroom?